nikevelik/FMI-ARCADE-WEB/README.md

 1. saveHashToFile

     0. The `saveHashToFile` function is designed to save a hash string, represented by `hash_str`, to a file specified by the `file` parameter.
 The hash string is assumed to have a length of `HASH_LEN` characters.
-The function utilizes the C++ standard library's `ofstream` to perform binary file output.

     1. Parameters